John A Waller

 CVA – Director’s Personal Guarantees.

-Normally creditors holding certain guarantees of guarantee comply with the terms of the CVA, because this allows them to recover their money.
-However, then a creditor can become impatient and call in the guarantee.
+Usually, creditors holding certain guarantees of guarantee comply with the terms of the CVA, because this allows them to recover their money.
+However, a creditor can become impatient and call in the guarantee.

 CVA – Unfair Prejudice

-Insolvency practitioners may have creditors challenge a CVA; however, quoting ‘unfair prejudice’.
+Insolvency practitioners may have creditors challenge a CVA, but cite ‘unfair prejudice’.

-SIP 3.2 (Statement of Insolvency Practice) states insolvency practitioners, therefore, need to be aware that an equitable balance needs to be struck between the interests of the company requiring a CVA and its creditors.
+SIP 3.2 (Statement of Insolvency Practice) states that insolvency practitioners must be aware that an equitable balance needs to be struck between the interests of the company, a CVA, and its creditors.

-Let HBG Advisory help you, with arranging a Company Voluntary Arrangement.
+Let HBG Advisory help you arrange a Company Voluntary Arrangement.
 For further assurance, view the team at HBG Advisory.

 What will happen to a creditor’s winding-up petition if a company’s CVA is approved?